gaspardthrl/LearningOutLoud/content/post/zero_knowledge_proofs.md

 ---

 Note that we will only consider [NP-Complete](https://en.wikipedia.org/wiki/NP-completeness) problems here.
 I won't elaborate on them, but just think of them as all problems for which a solution is **easy to verify** but **hard to find** (e.g., a _sudoku_).
-If you're interested, [here](https://www.claymath.org/millennium/p-vs-np/)'s an easy way to make some _pocket money_ (just solve one of the hardest problems in computer science!)
+If you're interested, [here](https://www.claymath.org/millennium/p-vs-np/)'s an easy way to make some _pocket money_.

 <img src="/zero_knowledge_proofs/p_equals_np_meme.png" style="display: block; margin: auto;" />